CriminalPancake/void-stranger-ap/README.md

 then you won't get the rod upgrade, and you will need to have it cheated in.

 2. If a Burden is received while one of the AP menus is open (connection menu, locust menu or item tracker), it will not be properly unlocked in game.
 Closing and reopening the game should fix this.
+Sometimes it might happen outside the menus, the same fix will work for that too.

 3. There is a bug with how the game is recompiled by UMT that can cause crashes when a textbox displays with different dialogue sounds.
 I fixed all the ones needed to complete a run, but I'm sure there are other instances of this across